perverse/twitter-user-data/readme.md

 ### CLI Interface

-To begin using the CLI interface, go to your installations root directory and type "/path/to/your/php artisan twitter:grabuser username" and follow the instructions.
+To begin using the CLI interface, go to your installations root directory and type "/path/to/your/php artisan twitter:grabuser username".

 ### HTTP Interface